shivakumarvardhamana/todo_app_django/README.md

 Docker Compose Setup:
 The docker-compose.yml file was updated to include the Prometheus container (prom/prometheus:v2.45.2), with the prometheus.yml file mounted as a volume.

-Files Overview:
+-Files Overview:
-        csvserver.env: Stores environment variables for the CSV server. docker-compose.yml: Defines the CSV server and Prometheus configurations. prometheus.yml: Specifies the Prometheus target application.
+  - csvserver.env: Stores environment variables for the CSV server.
+  - docker-compose.yml: Defines the CSV server and Prometheus configurations.
+  - prometheus.yml: Specifies the Prometheus target application.
-        inputFile: The file mounted as a volume to the CSV server for data input.
+  - inputFile: The file mounted as a volume to the CSV server for data input.

 Usage